tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 type PeerAddress url.URL

 // Resolve resolves a PeerAddress into a set of Endpoints, typically by
-// expanding out any DNS names given in Host to IP addresses.
+// expanding out a DNS name in Host to its IP addresses.
 Field mapping:
 //
 //   Scheme → Endpoint.Protocol
 //   Host   → Endpoint.IP